DhanviShah/DSA_Practice/Day-1/README.md

    * Practice :

-    1. Maximum and Minimum element in an array
+    1. Find the maximum and minimum element in an array
     2. Basic operations on Stack using array implementation